 - joint pain

-- an inability to get or maintain an erection (erectile dysfunction)
+- not being able to get or keep an erection (erectile dysfunction)

 Treatments for haemochromatosis